Dalton Highway Alaska Comprehensive Guide

 The Dalton Highway is 414 miles (666 km) long.
 For most of its length, you will see no towns, comfortable hotels or restaurants, services, or stores.
 In addition, you have no reception most of the time.
 But you must be prepared for a 1,000-mile journey both ways, as services end just after Fairbanks.
 Between Fairbanks and Deadhorse, services and facilitates are extremely limited, so keep that in mind when planning a trip.

 From Fairbanks, drive north on the Elliot Highway (AK-11).
 At Milepost 73.1, stay right to get on the Dalton Highway.

 Discovery of Oil in the north of Alaska

 In 1968, oil was discovered in Prudhoe Bay on the North Slope of Alaska, on the coast of the Arctic Ocean.
-It was an extremely important discovery that initiated the construction of the Trans-Alaska Pipeline.
+It was a significant discovery that initiated the construction of the Trans-Alaska Pipeline.
 But the weather conditions in the remote Arctic regions, the harsh land, and the mountains made this project a major challenge.